brianmcn/Zelda1RandoTools/doc/use.md

 ### <a id="startup-o"></a> Options

-The options menu appears on the startup page, but most options can be changed later by bringing up the Options Menu while the application is running.
+The options menu appears on the startup page, but most options can be changed later by bringing up the [Options Menu](#main-om) while the application is running.

-The only option you need to do beforehand is Listen for Speech TODO
+The only option you need to setup beforehand on the startup screen is Listen for Speech, see [Speech Recognition](#speech-recognition).

 ## <a id="general"></a> General Features